Jeanlouis Cornuz

 Jeanlouis Cornuz (February 17, 1922 – October 14, 2007) was a Swiss writer.

 Biography

 Jeanlouis Cornuz was born in Lausanne, Switzerland.
 He studied literature at the University of Lausanne and at the University of Zürich.
 In 1946, at age 24, he worked as an interpreter during the Nuremberg international trials of Nazi German officials involved in the Holocaust.
 He then taught literature in Switzerland at state gymnasiums (Gymnase de la Cité in Lausanne and Gymnase de Chamblandes in Pully), and also worked as a teacher in the United States of America.

-A columnist and journalist, he contributed to various newspapers and magazines in Switzerland.
-This sharp chess player was a benevolent editor-in-chief for the monthly l'Essor magazine from 1995 to 1998.
-He also was a delegate at the Canton de Vaud parliament for the left wing party POP (popular worker party).
+A skilled chess player, Cornuz was a respected columnist and journalist, contributing to various newspapers and magazines in Switzerland.
+From 1995 to 1998, he served as a benevolent editor-in-chief for the monthly l'Essor magazine.
+Additionally, he was politically active, representing the left-wing Popular Workers' Party (POP) as a delegate in the Canton de Vaud parliament.
+As a POP delegate, Jeanlouis Cornuz played a role in Swiss politics, advocating for workers’ rights and social equality.
+His political work aligned closely with the ethos of authors he admired, like Victor Hugo, whose writings were often politically charged.